An Introduction to Activities of Daily Living (ADLs)

 Basic ADLs (also known as BADLs) include:

-• Ambulating - the ability to move from one position to another and walk independently (e.g. going from a sitting to standing position, moving from a bed to a chair)
+• Ambulating - the ability to move from one position to another and walk independently (e.g. going from a sitting to a standing position, moving from a bed to a chair)

 • Feeding - The ability to independently feed oneself